Album: Piano Solos #2

 When I was sick recently with a bout of brown bottle flu, I wasn’t even able to move without yakking.
 My stomach was turning over and over, and I even swore never to touch liquor again.
-Through my pain, I could only muster up a few words: “Hey Siri, play Bud Powell.”
+Through my pain, I could only muster up a few words: “Hey Siri, play Piano Solos #2 by Bud Powell.”

 Who needs hair of the dog when you have Piano Solos #2?
 Powell’s playing style is energetic but also soothing.
 He points the way ahead toward hard bop, while rooting himself firmly in bebop ballad tradition.

-Powell’s frenetic piano runs make use of arpeggio and chromaticism, the language of Charlie Parker being translated perfectly.
-“Tea for Two” and “Sweet Georgia Brown” could have been scored for alto sax.
+Powell perfectly translates the language of Charlie Parker’s saxophone directly to piano by making frequent use of arpeggio and chromaticism.
+For instance, “Tea for Two” and “Sweet Georgia Brown” could have been scored for alto sax.

 With bassist Curley Russell and drummer Max Roach as his only accompaniment, Powell’s highly advanced style takes center stage.
 He is one of the most underrated of all jazz musicians, and the opening “So Sorry, Please” should explain all you need to know.
 Even in his covers of old jazz standards like “April in Paris,” Powell was far ahead of his time.